 - Section 85 – states that in exercising or performing any functions in relation to, or so as to affect, land in and AONB, authorities “shall have regard” to their purposes.
 This is known as the Duty of Regard*.

 - Section 89 – Requires a Management Plan to be produced for each AONB; the first Kent Downs AONB Management Plan was published in April 2004.
 The current Management Plan is a second revision of this, published in 2014.
 This has been formally adopted by all the local authorities of the Kent Downs and is a material consideration in all planning decisions.
 Further information about the Management Plan can be found here.

 Section 85 of the CRoW Act places an explicit duty on relevant authorities to have regard to the purpose of conserving and enhancing the natural beauty of an AONB when exercising or performing any function in relation to or so as to affect an AONB.

 Relevant authorities are defined in the Act as Government Ministers, public bodies, statutory undertakers and any persons holding public office.
 Public bodies include local authorities, Parish and Town Councils.
 Statutory Undertakers include rail and utilities companies.

 The S85 Duty of Regard applies to all functions, not just those relating to planning and is applicable whether a function is statutory or permissive.
-It is applicable to land outside as well as within an AONB, where an activity may have an impact on the on an AONB.
+It is applicable to land outside as well as within an AONB, where an activity may have an impact on an AONB.
 The requirement is to ‘conserve and enhance’ and both aspects are required to be addressed.